In deze les zitten 25 slides, met tekstslides en 1 video.

 "At the Bay"

 Try your hand at the stream of consciousness style.
-Use one of the characters or animals in the short story.
+Use one of the characters or animals in this short story.
 Write a passage in which the thoughts of the character or animal are reflected in the stream of consciousness style.
+Put that text in your class notebook.